adolfojam98/ngx-modal/README.md

-> This repository is for demonstration purposes of how it can be implemented in Angular and is not maintaned.
-Please fork and maintain your own version of this repository.

 # ngx-modal

-Open modal window (dialog box) for your angular2 applications using bootstrap3.
+Open modal window (dialog box) for your Angular 8 applications using Bootstrap 4.
 If you don't want to use it without bootstrap - simply create proper css classes.
 Please star a project if you liked it, or create an issue if you have problems with it.

 ## Installation